MockServer UI

 - Traffic — every captured request in a master list, with a rich detail pane on the right for LLM and MCP traffic

-- Sessions — isolated LLM conversation sessions grouped into swim-lanes
+- Sessions — isolated LLM conversation sessions grouped into swim-lanes, plus a Compare tab for diffing two captured runs side-by-side

-- Composer — create or edit expectations without writing any code
+- Mocks — create or edit expectations of every kind (HTTP, gRPC, DNS, MCP, LLM) and import them (OpenAPI, WSDL, HAR, Postman) without writing any code

-- Library — manage cassette files, compare captured runs, and export traffic
+- Library — manage cassette files, WASM modules, and export traffic

 The dashboard connects to MockServer via WebSocket and updates in real time — any changes to expectations, new requests, or log events appear automatically without refreshing the page.